 The existing Quarry Landfill is situated in a 5.5 hectare (ha), 34 metre (m) deep former limestone quarry at the west end of the LEWF.
-The landfill boundary where waste has been disposed aligns with the vertical rock wall of the former quarry.
-Environmental Compliance Approval (ECA) (formerly Certificate of Approval (C of A))

-No. A110119 for the Quarry Landfill was issued in 1984 for the disposal of 1,300,000 cubic metres (m3) of "Blast Furnace (BF) Slag, steel making slag and other non-hazardous solid wastes having a leachate quality better than or equal to leachate from Blast Furnace Slag and steel making slag".
+The landfill boundary corresponds to the vertical rock wall of the former quarry.
+Environmental Compliance Approval (ECA) (formerly Certificate of Approval (C of A)) No. A110119 for the Quarry Landfill was issued in 1984 for the disposal of 1,300,000 cubic metres (m3) of "Blast Furnace (BF) Slag, steel making slag and other non-hazardous solid wastes having a leachate quality better than or equal to leachate from Blast Furnace Slag and steel making slag".
 The location of the existing landfill is shown below in Figure 1-1.